ThomasForselius/project-1/README.md

   They are always available on all pages to increas the easy of use when moving around on the page.

   * Home
-      This is the first page the user sees when visiting the page;
+      - This is the first page the user sees when visiting the page;
       It has a very short but informative description of what the game is and how it works. also has a call to action in the form of a button that takes the user to the page where they can register for the game.
-  * What is it? ; this page describes what the game is in more detail like rules and a brief history of how
-      the game came about.
+  * What is it?
+      - this page describes what the game is in more detail like rules and a brief history of how the game came about.
+  * Events
-  * Events ; shows all the planned events throughout the year.
+      - shows all the planned events throughout the year.
 Each event will have a card with the following information:
         Date, type of activity, team event or solo, location and directions how to get there
+  * Results
-  * Results ; displays the current standings of the active game you are participating in.
+      - Displays the current standings of the active game you are participating in.
 At the moment this feature is a work in progress since it will be utilizing javascript and a database, which are outside of my knowledge as of today.
       There is a graphical mockup of what the leader board may look like when it launches
-  * Sign up / Login _note: this is a future feature due to the need for database and javascript knowledge which I do
-      not have right now
+  * Sign up / Login _note
+      - This is a future feature due to the need for database and javascript knowledge which I do not have right now
-      A new user will sign up for an account to be able to join a game.
-      Existing user/s can log in and either administrate(if they created a game), or edit an existing game they created

 ## Pages